15knots/cmake4eclipse/README.md

 - UI/doc: Use *Cmake4eclipse* instead of just *CMake* to avoid confusion with CDT`s new cmake support.
 - Add optional console view for compiler built-ins detection (#96).
 - Fix: CMAKE_EXPORT_COMPILE_COMMANDS * Parser settings were not persisted for projects.
+- Fix #99: CMAKE_EXPORT_COMPILE_COMMANDS Parser for MSVC does not cover "-" flags.

 ## 1.12.2 (2018-09-23)
 ### Changes